benlen10/svg-tools/README.md

 ## How it works

-1. ML-based background removal isolates the subject (handles photos and line art)
+1. ML-based background removal isolates the subject — works on photos and clean line art
-2. Only the outermost external contour is kept — internal detail lines are discarded
+2. Only the outermost external contour is kept; all internal detail lines are discarded
-3. `potrace` converts the silhouette to smooth Bézier curves
+3. `potrace` converts the solid silhouette to smooth Bézier curves
-4. The SVG is styled with a red hairline stroke (Glowforge cut convention) at 6″ longest edge
+4. The SVG is styled with a red stroke and sized to 6″ on the longest edge

 ## Prerequisites